sbstn-gbl/sbstn-gbl.github.io/index.md

   </div>

   <p>I am a <a href="{{ site.baseurl }}{% link menu/teaching.md %}">lecturer</a> at
-  Humboldt University Berlin and Chief Artificial Intelligence Officer at SO1.</p>
+  Humboldt University Berlin and Chief AI Officer at my retail promotion personalization start-up SO1.</p>

   <p>My <a href="{{ site.baseurl }}{% link menu/publications.md %}">research</a> is
   located at the intersection of quantitative marketing, machine learning and